Seaford to Eastbourne (The 7 Sisters) walk

 In summer, the walk also offers numerous opportunities for a dip in the sea: see Sea Swimming below.

-Take care near the cliff edges on this walk, as they are crumbly and liable to collapse: the official advice is to keep 5 metres from any cliff edge (advice regularly ignored by summer tourist: but don’t copy them!).
+Take care near the cliff edges on this walk, as they are crumbly and liable to collapse: the official advice is to keep 5 metres from any cliff edge.
+People taking selfies regularly ignore this advice: don't imitate them.

 This walk is well served by Brighton city buses, which enable you to start or stop the walk at various points.
-The number 12 bus runs from Seaford via Exceat and East Dean to Eastbourne, with as many as six buses an hour Mondays to Saturdays, and three to four times an hour on Sundays.
-On all days of the week the service is half-hourly from about 7pm to 11pm.
+The number 12, 12a or 12x bus runs from Seaford via Exceat and East Dean to Eastbourne, with as many as six buses an hour Mondays to Saturdays, and three to four times an hour on Sundays.
+On all days of the week the service is half-hourly from about 8pm to 11pm.

 a) Seaford to Exceat: A 6.2km (3.9 mile) walk with beautiful views of the Seven Sisters, which can be combined with a swim and a picnic at Cuckmere Haven.